Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 • Log into Amazon: After your Amazon settlement hits your bank account you can start the process by logging into Amazon Seller Central.

 • Download the Amazon Settlement Report: There are three reports that appear to be OK to use.
 However, only one of them is comprehensive enough to guarantee accurate accounting.
-Here we quickly summarize all of them and explain why the Settlement Report is best:
+Below, we’ve provided a quick summary and explanation of why the Settlement Report is best:

 Note: The Amazon Settlement V2 file Report is the only report that matches what you’ve been paid.
 It’s important to use this document rather than the numbers in your Seller Central dashboard.